yetanalytics/project-persephone/README.md

 - `:accepted?` - Whether the current state is an accept state; this indicates that the stream of Statements was accepted by the Pattern (though more Patterns may be read in).

 - `:visited` - A vector of template IDs that records the templates that were previously matched against.
+This is an optional value that is only present if the FSM map includes `:nfa` (since it is only used to reconstruct error traces).

 If the state info is an empty set, then the FSM cannot read additional states anymore, so the Statement stream fails to conform to the Pattern.
 An input sequence is considered accepted if _any one_ of the `:accepted?` values in the set is `true`.